-To the readers of Electricity Invercargill Limited and Group's financial statements and performance report for the year ended 31 March 2012.
+To the Readers of Electricity Invercargill Limited and Group's Financial Statements and Statement of Service Performance For the year ended 31 March 2013

 The Auditor-General is the auditor of Electricity Invercargill Limited (the company) and group.
-The Auditor-General has appointed me, Robert Harris, using the staff and resources of PricewaterhouseCoopers, to carry out the audit of the financial statements and performance report of the company and group on her behalf.
+The Auditor-General has appointed me, Robert Harris, using the staff and resources of PricewaterhouseCoopers, to carry out the audit of the financial statements and statement of service performance of the company and group on her behalf.